AviatrixSystems/Controller-HA-for-AWS/README.md

 * One Aviatrix Role for EC2 (named aviatrix-role-ec2) with corresponding role policy (named aviatrix-assume-role-policy).
 [Click here for this policy details](https://s3-us-west-2.amazonaws.com/aviatrix-download/iam_assume_role_policy.txt)
 * One Aviatrix Role for Lambda function (named aviatrix-role-app) with corresponding role policy (named aviatrix-app-policy) [Click here for this policy details](https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt)
 * One Aviatrix Role for Lambda (named aviatrix-role-lambda) with corresponding role policy (named AviatrixLambdaRolePolicy).
-> Quickstart lite:
->
-If you only need to create the roles and policies, and plan to manually start the Aviatrix controller instance, use the Quickstart lite version.
-For lite version instructions click [here](./README-lite.md)

 ### Pre-requisites: